Take Back the Night (organization)

 Take Back the Night is an international event and non-profit organization with the mission of ending sexual, relationship, and domestic violence in all forms.
 Hundreds of events are held in over 30 countries annually.
 Events often include marches, rallies and vigils intended as a protest and direct action against rape and other forms of sexual, relationship and domestic violence.
 In 2001, a group of women who had participated in the earliest Take Back the Night marches, came together to form the Take Back the Night Foundation in support of the events throughout the United States and the world.

 History

-Take Back the Night Foundation's Board members have participated in Take Back the Night marches and events from the 1970s to the present day.
-One of the first "Take Back the Night" marches was held in Philadelphia, Pennsylvania in October 1975, after the murder of a microbiologist, Susan Alexander Speeth, who was stabbed to death while walking home alone.
-Early Take Back the Night events include a protest in San Francisco against pornography in 1978.

-"Take Back the Night" was used as the title of a 1977 memorial read by Anne Pride at an anti-violence rally in Pittsburgh.
+Take Back The Night traces back to its roots in the 1970s, when public outrage over violence against women in cities like Philadelphia, San Francisco, and Los Angeles inspired marches, rallies, and protests demanding safety and justice.
+Early actions included campus demonstrations, opposition to violent pornography, and international advocacy, leading to the widespread adoption of Take Back The Night marches across North America in the 1980s.
+The movement grew in visibility after tragedies like the 1989 Montreal Massacre and, throughout the 1990s, expanded into diverse events ranging from rallies and concerts to candlelight vigils, helping shape laws, policies, and awareness around victims’ rights.
+In 2001, the Take Back The Night Foundation (TBTNF) was formally established under the leadership of Katie Koestner, uniting event holders and amplifying survivor voices of all genders.
+Since then, TBTN has expanded into schools, corporations, sports teams, and global communities, supporting survivors through marches, arts, yoga, a 24/7 legal hotline, and international virtual events.
+Even through challenges like the COVID-19 pandemic, Take Back The Night has continued to build global partnerships and innovative platforms to empower survivors and advance the movement to end sexual violence worldwide.